 This delegate is looking forward to a constructive and fruitful debate that will help reach a mutual solution to the issues at hand.

-From this experience I was able to learn about the differences and similarities in environment, religion, privilege/power.
+From this experience, I was able to learn about the differences and similarities in the environment and religion.
 The main thing I was able to learn was about the religion in Saudi Arabia.
-I was able to learn that Saudi Arabia is a Islamic country so most of the education that children get is related to the belief of the Islam.
-With the country being Islamic it limits the freedom of women and the men gets to control some of the women’s rights.
-With the women’s right being controlled it affects their enrolment into school or to some medical treatment.
-Compared to the country I live in Japan or the country I am from Korea, this is very different.
-These two countries may not be the most gender equal countries but we don’t it is more equal than Saudi Arabia as it women’s still have their rights and are encouraged to take leadership roles and to step outside their comfort zone and to try their best.
+I was able to learn that Saudi Arabia is an Islamic country so most of the education that children get is related to the belief of the Islam.
+This meant that the education the children were getting were biased as they were only getting taught the perspective of the Islams.
+With the country being Islamic it limits the freedom of women.
+With the women’s right being controlled it affects their enrolment into school or to the basic needs of a human which is medical care or the right to do the things that they are passionate about.
+Compared to the cultures that I have experienced Korea and Japan it was a completely different situation.
+These two countries may not be the most gender equal countries but it is more equal than Saudi Arabia as the women’s still have their rights and are encouraged to take leadership roles and to step outside their comfort zone and to try their best.
+Through this experience, I was able to learn how privileged I am to be able to have the right to do anything I’m passionate about and to have the baisc human needs such as getting a solid strong education.